Online Seminar Series: October 2025 – June 2026

 The Seminar

-The seminar series takes place once a month on Zoom with a selected group of 10-15 participants from an interdisciplinary and intergenerational background.
+The seminar series takes place once a month on Zoom with a selected group of up to 30 participants from an interdisciplinary and intergenerational background.

 Challenges of our Time – Geopolitics & Negotiation